Applying to master’s programmes

 According to the ‘one student place per term in higher education’ policy, applicants who are offered admission to more than one degree programme beginning in the same academic term at a Finnish university or university of applied sciences may only accept one offer of admission.
 The policy applies to all degree-granting higher education programmes, whether applying through: joint application procedures, separate admissions procedures, or applying to doctoral education (to earn a licentiate or doctoral degree).

-If you are offered admission to more than one degree programme in different admissions, you can accept only one of them.
+If you are offered admission to more than one degree programme in different admissions, you can only accept one of them.
 It is not possible to cancel the acceptance of a study place.

 Application and the required application documents